cyrildewit/eloquent-viewable/README.md

 // Return total views count that have been made since 20 February 2017 views($post)->period(Period::since('2017-02-20'))->count();

-// Return total views count that have been made between 2014 and 2016 views($post)->period(Period::create('2014', '2016'))->count();

 // Return total unique views count (based on visitor cookie) views($post)->unique()->count();

 // Record a view
 views($post)->record();

-// Record a view with a cooldown views($post)->cooldown(now()->addHours(2))->record();
+// Record a view with a cooldown period views($post)->cooldown(now()->addHours(2))->record();
 ```

-## Overview
+## Introduction

-Sometimes you don't want to pull in a third-party service like Google Analytics to track your application's page views.
-Then this package comes in handy.
-Eloquent Viewable allows you to easiliy associate views with Eloquent models.
-It's designed with simplicity in mind.
+Tracking website views is more complex than it seems.
+Especially when you need precise metrics that are conform to your
+definition of a visitor view.
+When should a view for example be counted?
+Many page visits from one visitor in a short
+period of time can be considered as one actual view.
+A visitor may do it on purpose by refreshing the page.
+In this
+situation it's preferred to not increase the counter.
+This package attempts to solve this by storing every
+view with context about who made that view.
+The default strategy used for identifying visitors is a long-lived cookie.
+This allows us to deduplicate views from the same visitor when performing a count query.

-This package stores each view record individually in the database.
-The advantage of this is that it allows us to make very specific counts.
-For example, if we want to know how many people has viewed a specific post between January 10 and February 17 in 2018, we can do the following: `views($post)->period(Period::create('10-01-2018', '17-02-2018'))->count();`.
-The disadvantage of this is that your database can **grow rapidly in size** depending on the amount of visitors your application has.
+Maintaining a view log enables us to gain more detailed insights as well.
+For example, if we want to know how many
+people has viewed a specific blog post between January 10 and February 17 in 2018, we can do the following:
+`views($post)->period(Period::create('10-01-2018', '17-02-2018'))->count();`.
+The main advantage of capturing everything
+is the ability to get detailed insights.
+It's however not without a cost, which is the rapid size increase of your
+database.

 ### Features